 Check here to get the best deals in Vietnam with Booking and Agoda!

 FOOD BUDGET TRAVEL IN VIETNAM

 Vietnamese food budget travel is so affordable.
 From street foods to the ones in restaurants, Vietnamese cuisine is like having an adventure on a budget.
 For breakfast, you can have Pho for just $2 USD or less.
 Vietnamese Spring rolls or Cha gio can cost less than $1 USD.
 Bahn mi is only $2 USD.
 Ca phe sua da or Vietnamese iced coffee with milk is only $0.50 USD.

 For tours and entrance fees in Vietnam the most expensive cruise is the 2-day Halong Bay Cruise for $70-90 USD.
 It’s also one of the best unmissable activity when you’re in Vietnam.
 Trekking in Sapa in the rice terraces with a local guide costs $20 USD per day.
 There are entrance fees in museums, parks and temples for $2-3 USD.

 Click here to get a discount booking activities with Klook!

 Travel tip: Make sure when booking tours to Halong Bay and Sapa that you can trust the agency since there are many complains about high prices and later they don´t deliver as much as they promise.

 7. WI-FI AND INTERNET CONNECTION IN VIETNAM

-Internet in Vietnam works great in big cities and you will have only problems to connect in off the beaten path destinations.
-You can access free WiFi at hostels and hotels and there are lots of restaurant that are offering free WiFi.
+Internet in Vietnam works great in big cities and you will have only problems connecting in off-the-beaten-path destinations.
+You can access free WiFi at hostels and hotels and there are lots of restaurants that are offering free WiFi.